Performance Metrics of Web Page Speed (Browser)

 - Page can be indexed.

-- Robots.txt is valid.
+- Robots.txt file is valid.

 - Links on the page have contextual text.